 Safe to say, Ed Sheeran would make a great business man even if he ever hung up his guitar for good.
 And he’s not alone: 50 Cent made far more money off Vitamin Water than on his album sales combined, Bono achieved the same investing in Facebook, and Mick Jagger received a business degree at the prestigious London School of Economics.

 What’s Safe Isn’t Always Challenging – Art Must Be

 There is absolutely nothing wrong with using your gift for marketing, or ability to make shrewd business decisions to earn some cash.
 But, being business-minded should not be a pre-requisite to who shapes our cultural landscape.
 What sells is all too often what’s familiar.
-Art should be what’s challenging, what’s pushing the limits outward – and this is simply possible to do if your hedging your bets, and playing safe.
+Art should be what’s challenging, what’s pushing the limits outward – and this is simply not possible to do if you’re hedging your bets, and playing safe.
 Good business practice backs proven results, never the long shot.

 So, it seems Art & Good Business are directly at odds.